statsig-io/docs/docs/statsig-warehouse-native/metrics/percentile.md

 ## Summary

-Percentile metrics calculate a customizable Nth percentile of a column from a metric source.
+Percentile metrics calculate a customizable Nth percentile of a column from a metric source across experiment groups.

 ### Use Cases